 Rule #4: Draw a card daily

-The best method of tarot reading for beginners is to draw one card each day.
+The best method of tarot card reading for beginners is to draw one card each day.
 Only then can you connect with the cards personally.
 Ask the card, "What energy must I concentrate on today?"
-You must try to work towards manifesting that energy whole day.
+You must try to work towards manifesting that energy the whole day.

 You can also ask the card, "What can happen today?"
 Then, when the day ends compare what happened and what the card suggested.